panda3d/panda3d-docs/programming/audio/manipulating-sounds.rst

 Looping a sound seamlessly should be as simple as loading the sound, then calling :meth:`~.AudioSound.set_loop()` and :meth:`~.AudioSound.play()`.
 However, occasionally Panda users have had difficulty getting sounds to loop seamlessly.
-The problems have been traced to three(!) different causes:
+The problems have been traced to two(!) different causes:

 #.
 Some MP3 encoders contain a bug where they add blank space at the end of the
    sound.
 This causes a skip during looping.
 Try using a wav instead.